LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 In other words, classes and objects allow us to encapsulate, or isolate, data and behavior to only the parts of our program to which they are relevant.
 And the concept of restricted access allows us to expose only that data and behavior that we want others to be able to use.

-We'll introduce data-related concepts in this lesson by gradually building up an solid example of a class that represents a student, `Student`.
+We'll introduce data-related concepts in this lesson by gradually building up a solid example of a class, `Student`, that represents a student.

 ## Fields

-We previously defined a **field** as a variable, or piece of data, that belongs to the class.
+We previously defined a **field** as a variable, or piece of data, that belongs to a class.
 For our `Student` class, let's think about the data that is typically associated with a student (in the sense of a high school or college student).
-There are a lot of possibilities, but here are probably the most important:
+There are a lot of possibilities, but here are the most important:

 - Name
 - Student ID